Medical massage at the leg in a physiotherapy center. Female physiotherapist inspecting her patient. Close-up photograph.

 Neurological Therapy:

 Neurological Therapy services offer comprehensive individualized Physical, Occupational and Speech Therapy services that are customized to address each patient’s specific deficits.
 Our goal is to provide each patient with the treatment needed to improve their functional mobility and return them to the highest level possible thus improving their overall quality of life.
-Treatments are focused on improving balance, endurance, strength, and walking ability.
+Treatments focus on improving balance, endurance, strength, functional mobility and walking.

 • Amputees